jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-core/README.md

 should cache the results.
 Use this service to front load data, store the website data in memory (or on file?) on website initialization to avoid dependency on the archive?

+BookCollections and Books are cached here to prevent unnecessary trips to the archive.
+Other objects are cached inside the webapp to prevent unnecessary trips to the server.

   * Copy things into the webapp to maintain proper Google crawlability?
   * BookDataCSV, CollectionCSV, IllustrationTitleCSV: pre-formatted CSVs to be displayed on screen as is.
 These should be available somewhere for download.
   * BookCollection, Book: load appropriate archive object on demand.

+##FSI data servlet
+Service that reads a book and generates the configuration XMLs needed for the FSI flash viewer.
+These XMLs cannot be cached in the webapp because it is the FSI viewer itself that calls this service, not the webapp.
+The Books from which the XMLs are generated are cached, however.

 For mapping the same Place to multiple URL fragment prefixes: